IAnalyzeGenomes/CallVars/README.md

 11) Variant filtration for germline variants using GATK VariantFiltration
 12) Variant filtration for somatic variants using GATK VariantFiltration

-# Setting up working directory to run Snakemake:
+# Setting up a working directory to run CallVars:
-Below I have provided step-by-step instructions on successfully running CallVars, however feel free to DM me on twitter (@IAnalyzeGenomes) if you need assistance in setting up and running this workflow.

 All the below listed files/folders must be present in the working directory before you can run CallVars.

 	- ‘FastQ’ folder containing paired-end reads ending in _R1.fastq and _R2.fastq (see attached for test files A_R1.fastq and A_R2.fastq)